 James concludes the AMA by mentioning that he does have a certain template that he follows.
 “It’s not on paper, it is in my head, it is built off of principles and includes, training age, adaptation ability, and the overall goal.
 Once you understand that the goal is variance programming becomes easier”.

 It has taken James 25+ years of coaching to develop the principles in which he uses to program for his clients.
 But, as a career coach, he has now set his sights on coaching coaches, hence the creation of the OPEX Coaching Certificate Program (CCP).
-Get an introduction to James’ coaching principles and learn how core concepts such as training age influence program design in The Free 7-Day OPEX Coaching Course.
+Get an introduction to James’ coaching principles and learn how core concepts such as training age influence program design in this free Coach’s Toolkit.